Skip navigation

 Summary

-Uterine fibroids are the most common benign tumors in women of childbearing age.
+Uterine fibroids are the most common noncancerous (benign) tumors in women of childbearing age.
+You may have uterine fibroids and not even know it since they often don't cause any symptoms.
 Fibroids are made of muscle cells and other tissues that grow in and around the wall of the uterus, or womb.
-The cause of fibroids is unknown.
-Risk factors include being African American or being overweight.
+They can vary in number and size and grow as one tumor or in clusters.

 Many women with fibroids have no symptoms.
-If you do have symptoms, they may include:
+If you do, the type of symptoms may be due to location, size, and number of fibroids.
+Symptoms may include:

 • Heavy or painful periods or bleeding between periods